LawnchairLauncher/lawnicons/.github/README.md

 ## Adding icons

-Please see the [contrubuting guide](CONTRIBUTING.md) for information on adding icons.
+Please see the [contributing guide](CONTRIBUTING.md) for information on adding icons.

 ## Requesting icons